 What Is It?

-Hepatitis A is a viral infection that can inflame and damage the liver.
-Unlike other forms of hepatitis, hepatitis A is usually mild and does not last long.
-Usually spread in contaminated food or water, hepatitis A also can be passed during sexual practices that involve the anus.
+Hepatitis A is a viral infection that can inflame and temporarily damage the liver.
+Unlike other forms of hepatitis, hepatitis A rarely causes severe illness and does not lead to a persistent infection.
+Spread of the virus most often occurs from ingestion of contaminated food or water.
+It also can be passed during sexual practices that involve the anus.
 In rare cases, hepatitis A can be spread by contact with the blood of a person who has the infection, for instance, when intravenous drug users share needles.

 People who eat shellfish taken from waters where raw sewage drains

 Children and caregivers in daycare centers who are exposed to the stool of an infected child

 If the infection is mild, there may not be any symptoms, especially in a child.
 When symptoms appear, they can include: